jodoglevy/gargl/generators/JavaGenerator/README.md

     mvn package

-The resulting jar should be in `target/java-generator-1.0-SNAPSHOT.jar`
+The resulting jar should be in `target/JavaGenerator-1.0-SNAPSHOT.jar`

-All of these commands must be executed in the `java-generator` directory.
-A pre-compiled version of jar of this generator can be found [here](generators/java-generator/build/java-generator-1.0-SNAPSHOT.jar).
+All of these commands must be executed in the `JavaGenerator` directory.
+A pre-compiled jar of this generator can be found [here](generators/JavaGenerator/build/GarglJavaGenerator.jar).